-Departments or programs wishing to pay all or part of an enrolled student’s tuition will use the Graduate Financial Support (GFS) system to do so.
-A tuition payment will automatically be made for enrolled and matriculated students with assistantship appointments (see GAP 7.3, Assistantships); the amount of the tuition allowance is proportional to the size of the appointment.
-In addition to the tuition allowance associated with assistantship appointments, departments may approve tuition payments in GFS by using the “Fellowship tuition” panel.
+Degree programs wishing to pay all or part of an enrolled student’s tuition will use the Graduate Financial Support (GFS) system to do so.
+A tuition payment will automatically be made for enrolled and matriculated students with assistantship appointments (see GAP 7.3 Assistantships); the amount of the tuition allowance is proportional to the size of the appointment.
+In addition to the tuition allowance associated with assistantship appointments, degree programs may approve tuition payments in GFS by using the “Fellowship tuition” panel.
 Approved payments will be applied to the student’s bill to pay tuition charges.
-GFS requirements related to student eligibility for financial support apply to the payment of tuition (See GAP 7.1, Graduate Financial Support: General Funding Guidelines and Definitions).
+GFS requirements related to student eligibility for financial support apply to the payment of tuition (see GAP 7.1 General Funding Guidelines and Definitions).

 - GAP 3.1 Registration, Enrollment, and Academic Progress

 - GAP 4.9 Joint Degree Programs

 - GAP 5.1 Changes and Additions of Degree Programs